 Here’s how you can use scroll tracking on your WordPress website:

 - Boost Clicks and Conversions – You can find out how far users read your content or scroll a webpage.
-Then use the data to show call to action (CTA) buttons and products at the right place.
-This will help you get more clicks and increase your chances of getting more conversions.
+Then, use that data to show call-to-action (CTA) buttons and products in the right place.
+This will help you get more clicks and increase your chances of more conversions.

 - Keep Visitors on Your Site – Scroll tracking can show you the point where people exit your website.
 You can use different ways to keep people engaged, such as exit-intent popups or free ebooks.